Skip to main content

 1. B.S. degree in chemical engineering from an ABET accredited program with a GPA of at least 3.3 or a M.S. degree in chemical engineering with a GPA of at least 3.0.
 Students holding a B.S. degree in a science or other engineering field may be admitted to Qualified Status with an obligation to acquire background undergraduate engineering knowledge.
 The exact requirements will be determined on a case-by-case basis.

-2. Graduate Record Examination General Test for those with undergraduate degrees from non-ABET accredited programs.
+2. Graduate Record Examination General Test (optional).

 3. Satisfy the School of Graduate Studies' English Language Proficiency requirements as published in the graduate catalog.